 If we can't prevent you from becoming homeless, we will carry out an assessment as required under Part VII of the Housing Act 1996.

 This will help us decide if we have a duty to provide you with emergency or temporary accommodation.
 Often we will start this assessment at your first appointment.

 If you see someone sleeping rough in your area, please let us know and an outreach worker will offer them help and support.

-Pages in Worried about becoming homeless or losing your home?
+Pages in Are you worried about becoming homeless or losing your home?

 - You are here: Housing Options and Support Service

 - Making an appointment with Housing Options and Support Service

 - Documents we need to assess your case